 Newton was born in London in 1725.
-Before he was seven, he lost his Christian mother and started sailing with his father, a ship-captain, when he was only eleven years old.
-By age sixteen, John had already made several voyages at sea.
+Before he was seven, he lost his Christian mother, a pious believer who taught him the Bible, the evangelical catechisms and children’s hymns.
+John started sailing with his father, a ship-captain, when he was only eleven years old.
+By age sixteen, John had already made several voyages to the Mediterranean with his father.

 Six years after turning to God, John met Andrew Clunie, a ship captain who was a mature believer with much Bible knowledge.
 The two met every day for a month, Andrew imparting his knowledge on John, who was delighted to receive such instruction.
-It was a profitable time for John as he gained assurance of his salvation and having a developed foundation for his faith in God.
+It was a profitable time for John, gaining assurance of his salvation and having a developed foundation for his faith in God.

 Newton’s view on the slave trade changed slowly.
 After his first turn to God, John continued his career at sea and came to command ships that transported enslaved persons from Africa.
-At that time, he did not question it but prayed to God for a more compassionate career and treated the slaves more humanely.
-After his encounter with Andrew Clunie, John returned home to his wife.
-After a short time of rest, John was ready to set sail again.
+At that time, he did not question it but prayed to God for a more humane career and treated the slaves more humanely.
+After his encounter with Andrew Clunie in 1754, John returned home to his wife.
+After a short time of rest, John was ready to return to the sea.
 But upon suffering an epileptic seizure, he stayed home to never return to the sea.

 I am not qualified, and if I were, I should think it rather unsuitable to my present character, as a Minister of the Gospel, to consider the African Slave Trade, merely, in a political light.
 This disquisition more properly belongs to persons in civil life.
 Only thus far my character as a Minister will allow, and perhaps require me, to observe, that the best Human Policy, is that which is connected with a reverential regard to Almighty God, the Supreme Governor of the Earth.
 Every plan, which aims at the welfare of a nation, in defiance of his authority and laws, however apparently wise, will prove to be essentially defective, and, if persisted in, ruinous.
 The Righteous Lord loveth Righteousness, and He has engaged to plead the cause, and vindicate the wrongs of the oppressed.
 It is Righteousness that exalteth a nation; and Wickedness is the present reproach, and will, sooner or later, unless repentance intervene, prove the ruin of any people.